mapbox/wikimama/README.md

 Queries Overpass for OSM features around a particular coordinate.
 See query.ql for the query.
 Radius is in kilometers.
 Returns results as CSV.

+query-overpass can also be used as standalone script.

+`node query.js overpass cityName lon lat radius`

 #### query-wikidata.js

 Queries Wikidata for features around a particular Wikidata entity defined by a radius.

+query-wikidata can also be used as standalone script.

+`node query.js wikidata cityName wikidataId radius`

 #### match.py